 - Equipment requirements – Onsite access.
 Parking near fences, trees and/or play equipment.
 1 table

-- Booking requirements – A minimum 75% deposit made 7 days before the date of booking.
+- Booking requirements – A minimum 75% deposit is required within 7 days of booking the incursion

 - Teacher presence – Teachers must be present during the session.

-Our qualified teachers have designed all incursions to be adaptive and differentiated so that each learning outcome aligns with Victorian, New South Wales and Australian Curriculum requirements.
+Our qualified teachers have designed all incursions to be adaptive and differentiated so that each learning outcome aligns with Victorian and Australian Curriculum requirements.